etan-bard/ce-progress-tracker/README.md

 # CE Progress Tracker
+This mono-repository contains 3 components for the assignment.
+Task 1 includes a script to migrate data from MongoDB to SQL Server Express.
+Task 2 includes a backend API and a frontend website to display the migrated data.

-## CE Progress Sync Script
+## Task 1: CE Progress Sync Script
 A script to export CE progress data from MongoDB, and patch the data into SQL Server Express.

-## CE Progress Tracker Site
+## CE Progress Tracker Backend API
-A web application to display CE progress data from SQL Server Express.

-## API Implementation
 The backend API is implemented in `/backend/main.go` and provides endpoints to interact with participant-course data stored in SQL Server Express.
 The API uses:
 - Huma framework for OpenAPI documentation
 - Chi router for HTTP routing
-- SQLx for database operations
+- SQLx for database operations against SQL Server Express
-- MSSQL database service for data persistence

-## Frontend UI
+## Task 2: CE Progress Tracker Site
 The frontend application is located in the `/frontend` directory and provides a user interface to view participant progress data from SQL Server.

 ### UI Requirements